hulat-group/.github/profile/README.md

-# Welcome to Hulta’s site on GitHub
+# Welcome to Hulat’s site on GitHub

 The Human Language and Accessibility Technologies (HULAT) group is part of the Computer Science Department at Universidad Carlos III de Madrid.